visits the warm northern tropical seas

 Main Threats

 Commercial overfishing and bycatch in longline fisheries are primary threats.
 Illegal fishing also impacts populations.
-Climate change affecting water temperature patterns significantly across global range.
+Climate change affecting water temperature patterns significantly across range.

 Population